DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * be contracted to work as a teacher for at least another year

-* be teaching in a subject and school which meets the requirements for the first instalment, as set out on this page
+* be teaching in a subject and school which meets the requirements for the first instalment, as detailed on this page

 * have successfully applied for and received the first instalment of the IRP